lamhq/tech-notes/pages/devops/aws/security/5-threat-detection/1-cloudtrail.md

 ## Overview

-AWS CloudTrail records AWS Management Console actions and API calls for your account.
+AWS CloudTrail records every read or write action (in the console or API calls) against your AWS resources.

-You can identify which users and accounts called AWS, the source IP address from which the calls were made, and when the calls occurred.
+You can identify what happened, who did it, when, and even their IP address.

 ## What is logged?